 Çatalhöyük: Transcendence through Death and Rebirth?

 Hodder doesn’t think that Çatalhöyük was a matriarchal society, but notes, “There was a balance of power.
 If one’s social status was of high importance in Çatalhöyük, the body and head were separated after death.
 The number of female and male skulls found during the excavations is almost equal.”

 Ancestors were obviously highly valued.
 Floors inside the dwellings are subdivided into discrete levels or platforms and, like the artificial wall columns, were often painted in symbolic red ochre.
 As many as sixty skeletons have been found underneath some floors.
 Bodies were flexed before burial, and often placed in baskets or wrapped in reed mats.
 Disarticulated bones in some graves suggest that some corpses were left in the open air for a time before the bones were gathered and buried.
 In some cases, graves were disturbed and the individual’s head removed from the skeleton and subsequently used in ritual.
 Some skulls were plastered and painted with ochre to recreate human-like faces, a custom also seen in Neolithic sites in Syria and at Neolithic Jericho.

 Hodder says in The Leopard’s Tale: Revealing the Mysteries of Çatalhöyük “The ability of the shaman or ritual leader to go beyond death and return gives a special status, and would be especially important in a society in which the ancestors had so much social importance.
 By going down into a deep room in which the dead were buried, the ritual leaders could travel to the ancestors through the walls, niches and floors.”

 Neolithic Beliefs and Customs Journey West – the First Scientific Revolution

-The many megaliths help us trace our ancestor’s voyage westwards.
+The many megaliths help us trace their voyage westwards from Anatolia.
 Like Göbekli Tepe and other earlier sites, these were created not for domestic but for religious purposes.
 These gigantic structures are thought to be predominantly burial places, perhaps for the most celebrated members of a family or farming community.